VitroidFPV/vitroidfpv.com/modules/articles/guides-fpv-dictionary.md

 (Metal-Oxide-Semiconductor) Field-Effect Transistor - A transistor that is used to switch the current to the motor phases on and off

 # Software
-Programs, applications and protocols used in the hobby
+Programs, applications, protocols, and software terms used in the hobby

 * ###### SW:
 Short for software